 I have been wanting to write this article about Israel and the way this country is governed and run.
 The reality is, Israel is established and is not going to disappear or submit to pressure to relinquish land to Palestinians at any point in the near future.
-While we support the people of Israel, we do not agree with every facet of Israeli government.
-There are many concepts that work very well in Israel and we think Western countries should consider adopting, and we will write more about Israel some time soon.
+While we support the people of Israel, we do not agree with every facet of the Israeli government.
+There are many concepts that work very well in Israel and we think Western countries should consider adopting, and we will write more about Israel sometime soon.

 The Establishment of a Nation and the Balfour Declaration

 On 14 May 1948, the day before the expiration of the British Mandate, David Ben-Gurion, the head of the Jewish Agency declared "the establishment of a Jewish state in Eretz-Israel to be known as the State of Israel."
 For further comprehensive reading online go Here

 The State of Israel has its origins in an agreement made much earlier in 1917.
 In 1917 the British Government was desperate for assistance and needed the help of America in order to turn the tides of World War1 against Germany.
 To get this help they made an agreement with Lord Rothschild and the Zionist Federation which is known as the Balfour Declaration.

 The Balfour Declaration is a letter dated 2 November 1917 and was written by the United Kingdom's Foreign Secretary, Arthur James Balfour, to Walter Rothschild, 2nd Baron Rothschild, a leader of the British Jewish community.
 This letter was for transmission to the Zionist Federation of Great Britain and Ireland.
 The declaration states, the British Government will allow people of Jewish faith to establish a national home in Palestine and will support everything in their power to help them achieve it.
 The exact wording of the letter can be read below: